gato-gto/tracelog/README.md

 ## Example Output

-Here is an example of the output produced by the script
+Here is an example of the output produced by the script:

 `python main.py 93.170.220.1`:

     2024-07-27 17:56:39 |    10.32.57.129    |    10.32.1.1    |    10.254.0.1   |    10.255.2.1   |   93.170.220.1
     2024-07-27 17:56:39 |        80.5        |       54.1      |       49.9      |       46.2      |       54.1
     2024-07-27 17:56:41 |        44.1        |      106.0      |       54.2      |       52.7      |       74.1